imkanhaiya/interview-questions/README.md

   ### Question 2: Tell me about yourself
   ***Answer***: I am Kanhaiya Agnihotri.
 I completed my MCA from KIET Group of Institutions, Ghaziabad in 2019.
 I have over four years of experience in web development primarily using Angular.
 I started at Wikaad IT Systems, building dashboards for an oil field organization, after closure of wikaad i internally  moved to Webuters Technology to work on HireMe, a digital hiring platform.
 Later, at P2P Systems, I worked on Smart School, a school ERP product.
 Currently, I’ve built a Battery Storage Management System from scratch and i am contributing to Aeros Cloud, a saas plateform, developing various modules and implemented new theme for all authentication screens.
 I enjoy building user-friendly web applications, and i look forward to bring my skills and experience to contribute effectively to your team.

+  ### Questino 3: What is your official Notice period?
+  ***Answer***: My Official notice period is 60 days.
+But my company allows buyout.
+So if needed i can try to join earlier.

+  How early you can join - If the role is urgent, I can try for a buyout and potentially join in 30–40 days.

+  If HR pressures: “We need someone immediate” - I can request buyout and push for early release, and will join as soon as my current employer approves the release.”